Raymon-Watson/sql-learning-notes/notes/02_joins.md

 The exact same as LEFT JOIN, but essentially reversed, keeping all rows from table_2 and then matching all results from table_1, producing NULL values for rows where data exists in table_2 that cannot be matched by table_1.

+**NOTE:** Any RIGHT JOIN can technically also be written as a LEFT JOIN.
+The only real difference is, when using SELECT *, the order or columns will be rearranged, with the left table going before the right one.

 ### Syntax